PUBLIC PREP'S PATH TO COLLEGE COMPLETION

-We are determined to graduate 8th grade scholars who thrive in “right-fit,” college-prep public, private, or parochial high schools, and ultimately earn a four-year college degree.
+We are determined to graduate 8th grade scholars who thrive in “right-fit,” college-prep public, private, or parochial high schools, and ultimately earn a degree, on-time, from a four-year college or university.
 Towards this end, Public Prep has secured exclusive partnerships with colleges and universities to guarantee multi-day or multi-week, on-campus experiences for Public Prep scholars and alumnae to take summer classes, live in dorms and experience college life.

 Dance in the city

 Public Prep has secured three spots in the 11-day Dance in the City Program, during which participants will learn about dance from four different perspectives: as a scholar, a dancer, a choreographer, and an audience member.
 In the classroom, students learn to critically analyze, write and discuss various forms of dance.
 In the studio, students will practice at the The Ailey Extension at The Joan Weill Center for Dance, home of Alvin Ailey American Dance Theater, in classes ranging from Contemporary to classical ballet.
 The program will culminate in presenting their own choreographed work in collaboration with classmates.
 All Pre-College Students partake in evening excursions and activities across New York City.

 CURIE Academy is a one-week summer residential program for high school girls who excel in math and science.
 The focus is on juniors and seniors who may not have had prior opportunities to explore engineering, but want to learn more about the many opportunities in engineering in an interactive atmosphere.
 Participants will get in-depth engineering experience through hands-on field sessions and research in various engineering disciplines.
 The program also includes social activities and engineering competitions!